Concrete Stairs Calculator — m, m³, bags, cost

 How to use this calculator

-Select a stair type (straight, L-shaped, or U-shaped), enter total rise, stair width, riser height, tread depth, and waist slab thickness.
+Pick the stair shape (straight, L-shaped, or U-shaped), then enter total floor-to-floor rise, stair width, riser height, tread depth, and waist slab thickness.
 Choose the unit (m, cm, or mm) from the dropdown next to each input.
-Results update instantly with number of risers, total run, stair angle, and concrete volume.
+The calculator equalizes the risers, reports total run, slope length and stair angle, checks the Eurocode limits and the 2R+G comfort rule, and converts to m³, 25/50 kg bags, weight and cost.
+Tap a dimension on the diagram to jump to its input.

 Cost — pick ready-mix per m³, 50 kg bags, or 25 kg bags.
 Select your currency (EUR, PLN, CZK, etc.).